moliver28/research-handbook/content/job-families/sales/customer-success-leadership.md

 #### Senior Director of Customer Success Job Grade

-The Director of Customer Success is a job grade [level 11](/handbook/total-rewards/compensation/compensation-calculator/#gitlab-job-grades).
+The Senior Director of Customer Success is a job grade [level 11](/handbook/total-rewards/compensation/compensation-calculator/#gitlab-job-grades).

 #### Senior Director of Customer Success Responsibilities